12Mosch/Cognify/docs/SPACED_REPETITION_IMPLEMENTATION.md

 2. **Secondary Queue**: New cards (`repetition === 0`) with daily limit (default 20)
 3. **No Progress Indicators**: Prevents "grinding" behavior and maintains focus

+### Enhanced "All Caught Up" State

+When no cards are due for review, the interface provides encouraging and informative feedback:

+**Session Statistics**: Displays the number of cards reviewed in the current session with positive reinforcement messaging.

+**Next Review Information**: Shows when the next cards will be due using user-friendly formatting:
+- "tomorrow" for next day reviews
+- "in X hours" for same-day reviews
+- "on [date]" for future dates
+- Handles empty decks with appropriate messaging

+**Positive Reinforcement**: Uses encouraging language that acknowledges the user's progress and maintains motivation for continued learning.

+**Visual Design**: Uses color-coded information boxes to clearly communicate different types of information (session stats, next review timing, deck status).

 ## File Structure

 ```